 Regular off-site inspections will consist of a walk around the perimeter of site and making observations about dust emissions and dust soiling, particularly focusing on locations upwind of onsite activities.
 Observations will include regular dust soiling checks of surfaces such as street furniture, cars and window cills in close proximity to the site boundary, with cleaning to be provided if necessary.
-Inspection results will be recorded in a Dust Monitoring Form (See Appendix A) and any specific notes relating to dust soiling or dust generating activities will be noted.
-These Dust Monitoring Forms can be issued to London Borough of Lewisham Council as and when requested.

-5.3 Complaints and incident procedures
+5.3 Complaints and Incident Procedures